Air

 WHO WE ARE

-Leander (they/he), Stas (they/them), and shaïna (they/them) founded Spring Up in 2013-2014 to build a community of practice embodying consent and liberation within our relationships, creative practices, and daily lives.
-For 10 years, Spring Up has used fiction, art, role play, and community education to popularize the skills and frameworks necessary to be free together.
-We have grown into a collective of 9 creatives, care workers, liberatory educators, transformative justice practitioners, and an alumni community of over 1500 people.
+For over 10 years, Spring Up has used fiction, art, role play, and community education to popularize the skills and frameworks necessary to be free together.
+Leander (they/he), Stas (they/them), and shaïna (they/them) founded Spring Up in 2013-2014 to build a community of practice embodying and living into our core values of consent, accountability, and transformation.
+We have since grown into a collective of 7 creatives, care workers, liberatory educators, transformative justice practitioners, and an alumni community of over 4000 people.
+We now operate as a 100% worker-owned Black + Queer-Led cooperative with memeber owners Brianna, rj, Mara, and Kai alongside Co-Founders Stas, Leander and shaïna.

 Estamos felices de proveer algunos recursos en Español y estamos continuamente traduciendo nuevo contenido.
 Esta página contiene los recursos y servicios que proveemos en Español al momento.